 MADE IN THE USA

-Remington Products, headquartered in Wadsworth, Ohio, is a 100% Employee-Owned company.
-Our employees’ are dedicated to the performance of our company and in turn the company is dedicated to them.
+Remington Products, headquartered in Wadsworth, Ohio, is proud to be a US manufacturer.
+Our employees are dedicated to the performance of our company and in turn the company is dedicated to them.
 As we continue to grow, we are creating more and more American manufacturing jobs, helping to support the economy, and our nations future.

 It’s our mission to do what is right for our employees, customers, vendors, the community, and the environment.
 We take pride in remaining a U.S. manufacturer and believe it provides numerous benefits including:

 - We believe in delivering quality craftsmanship, safe working conditions, and fair wages.

 - We are committed to our environmental and social accountability policies.